supsi-dacd-isaac/krangpower/docs/source/io.rst

 Loading
 .......

+A function :code:`from_dss` is exposed at the module level.
+It was written with the **ONLY** scope of allowing direct use of existing dss scripts without having to translate them to krangpower instructions; in all other cases, writing a krangpower script is to be always preferred.

+.. autofunction:: krangpower.from_dss

+A function :code:`from_json(path)` is exposed at the module level.
+It returns a :code:`Krang` in the state syntesised by the JSON.

 .. autofunction:: krangpower.from_json

-A function :code:`from_json(path)` is exposed directly by krangpower.
-It returns a :code:`Krang` in the state syntesised by the JSON.

 .. note::